altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

-~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though a road not on any map, winding along the lip of the ravine, the Lux reached their destination~
+~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though a road not on any map, winding along the lip of the ravine, the Lux reached their destination~ }

-}

-{
-`{TODO: The lux become the Relux and find itself in romania in others bodies - heisting *the way out*}`

-`{rough outline:
-    Lovelace is introduced.
-    Background discourse is related to current events of the seizure illness.
-    Lenny and Jochek are in other bodies - join with lovelace are relux again. link to heist wiki page
-}`}
 {%%%%
 mn:M
 }